SirTimme/elephas/README.md

 ## Tests

-Each subproject contains an unit test which test their respective function (adding, subtracting, multiplying, dividing).
+Each subproject contains a unit test which test their respective function (adding, subtracting, multiplying, dividing).

 ## Gradle Plugins